Logandv3/Logandv3/README.md

 ### <div align="center">My name is Logan Vincent.
 I am a sponge of a software developer and I'd love to learn something from you. </div>

-- I am currently working on [Rancid Tomatillos](https://github.com/lokiandfengshui/rancid-tomatillos) and something I've named Digital-Shaman
+- I am currently working on [Rancid Tomatillos](https://github.com/lokiandfengshui/rancid-tomatillos) and something I've named Digital-Shaman (contact for more info)

 - I am currently strengthening my skills in React.js and branching out to try complimentary technologies